 4. High Court or Court of Sessions interim order extension applications.

-If you are currently involved in a fitness to practise case and would like further clarification, please contact your named case officer or read our answers to your common questions.
+If you're involved in a fitness to practise case and would like further clarification, please read our fitness to practice guidance.

 Education and standards